abdulmudabir/netcat_part_in_cpp/README.md

 -v Verbose output
 -m "MSG" Send the message specified
-Warning: if you specify this option, you do not specify a file -p portSet the port to connect on (dflt: 6767)
+Warning: if you specify this option, you do not specify a file -p port The port to connect on (dflt: 6767)
 -n bytes Number of bytes to send, defaults whole file -o offset Offset into file to start sending
 -l Listen on port instead of connecting and write output to file